View Joann Wyrick's Notice on mrt.com and share memories

-Joann (Palmer) Wyrick, of Midland, departed her earthly life on Feb.
+Joann (Palmer) Wyrick was born April 30, 1932 in Marshfield, MO to Dess & Inez Evans Palmer.
+She departed her earthly life on Feb.
 14, 2019.
-She is survived by a daughter Debbie (Steve) Partridge and sons Bob (Doris) and Jack (Barbara) , seven grandchildren eight great grandchildren.
-She is also survived by two sisters and one brother.
-A memorial service will be held on Tuesday, February 19, 2019 at 2:00 p.m. at Nalley-Pickle & Welch Chapel with Rev. Robbie Boyd officiating.
+She was married to Troy Wyrick for 54 years and a mother of 4 children.
+She is preceded in death by her parents, husband Troy and daughter Linda Langohr.
+She is survived by a daughter Debbie (Steve) Partridge of Wichita Falls, TX and sons Bob (Doris) of San Angelo, TX and Jack (Barbara) of Midland, TX, seven grandchildren and eight great grandchildren.
+She is also survived by two sisters, Betty Merryfield of Marshfield, Mo & Ruth Cole of Exeter, CA and one brother, David Palmer of Marshfield, MO.
+Joann was a homemaker all of her married life.
+As the family will attest she was an excellent decorator of the home and kept a clean house and prepared excellent meals.
+Her specialties were her chocolate & pecan pies.
+Her family was always her first priority and instilled good values in all of her children and grandchildren.
+We will all miss and mourn our Mother, but we will rejoice in the knowledge that she will no longer be in pain.
+"Blessed are those who mourn, for they will be comforted."
+(Matt.
+5:4) A memorial service will be held on Tuesday, February 19, 2019 at 2:00 p.m. at Nalley-Pickle & Welch Chapel with Rev. Robbie Boyd officiating.
 A reception will follow at The Branch.
 Arrangements are under the direction of Nalley-Pickle & Welch Funeral Home & Crematory of Midland.
 Online condolences can be made at www.npwelch.com.

 Nalley-Pickle & Welch Funeral Home